browserengineering/book/book/visual-effects.md

 Chapter 2 introduced the Tkinter canvas associated with the browser window.
 Chapter 7 added in browser chrome, also drawing to the same canvas.
-Any time anything changed, we had to clear the canvas and draw everything from scratch.
+Any time anything changed, we had to clear the canvasm and paint & raster everything from scratch.
 This is inefficient---ideally, pixels should be re-rastered only if their colors actually change, and pixels that "move around" on the screen, such as with scrolling, should not need re-raster either.
-When context is complex or the screen is large, the slowdown becomes visible, and also significantly drains laptop and mobile batteries.
+When context is complex or the screen is large, the slowdown becomes visible, the browser takes up too much system memory, and laptop and mobile batteries are drained.

 Real browsers optimize these situations by using a technique I'll call *browser compositing*.
 The idea is to create a tree of explicitly cached surfaces for different pieces of content.
-Whenever content needs to re-raster, we'll re-raster only the surface for that ocntent, and then draw the entire tree to the screen.
-For example, if we had a surface for browser chrome and a surface for the `Tab`'s' contents, we'd only need to re-raster the `Tab` surface if page contents needed update, and vice-versa.
-This will also allow us to scroll the `Tab` without any raster at all---we can just apply an adjusted transform on the surface when drawing it.
+Whenever content needs to re-raster, we'll re-raster only the surface for that content, and then draw the entire tree to the screen.
+For example, if we had a surface for browser chrome and a surface for the `Tab`'s contents, we'd only need to re-raster the `Tab` surface if page contents needed update, and vice-versa.
+This technique also allows us to scroll the `Tab` without any raster at all---we can just apply an adjusted transform on the surface when drawing it.

 Let's see how to implement this with Skia.
-We'll store two new surfaces on `Browser`: `chrome_surface` and `tab_surface`.[^multiple-tabs] These will raster independently, in a new `raster` method on `Browser` and `Tab`, and draw into `root_surface` with the `skia.Surface.draw` method, via `Browser`'s `draw` method.
+We'll store two new surfaces on `Browser`: `chrome_surface` and `tab_surface`.[^multiple-tabs] These will raster independently, in a new `raster` method on `Browser` and `Tab`, and draw into `root_surface` with the `skia.Surface.draw` method, via a renamed `draw` method on `Browser` (what used to be called `draw_to_screen`.

 [^multiple-tabs]: We could even store a different surface for each `Tab`; this would make switching between tabs faster.
-Real browsers don't do this, however, since storing the pixels for a surface uses up a lot of memory, and raster is fast enough in today's computers that switching between tabs is already quite fast.
+Real browsers don't do this, however, since storing the pixels for a surface uses up a lot of memory, and raster is fast enough in today's computers that switching between tabs is already quite fast, compared with a human's typical ability to detect a delay in responding to a click.

-Implement modifications to `draw` (what used to be called `draw_to_screen`) first.
-A call to the `translate` and `clipRect` methods on `root_surface` first shifts the `tab_surface` down by `CHROME_PX` and up by `-scroll`, then clips it to only the area of the window that doesn't overlap the browser chrome.
+Implement modifications to `draw` first.
+A call to the `translate` and `clipRect` methods on the canvas for `root_surface` first shifts the `tab_surface` down by `CHROME_PX` and up by `-scroll`, then clips it to only the area of the window that doesn't overlap the browser chrome.
 Then `chrome_surface` is drawn, with a clip to also ensure it doesn't exceed its bounds.

 ``` {.python}
 class Browser: